TheOnlyTails/zephyr-lang/docs/guide/literals.md

 Lists are an indexed, ordered collection of items, all with the same type.
-To avoid having to give a manual type annotation to every list, the type of each item is inferred and the item type of the list is set to the most specific type which includes all of its items.
+To avoid having to give a manual type annotation to every list, the type of each item is inferred, and the item type of the list is set to the most specific type that includes all of its items.

-Empty lists are automatically inferred to be of type `#[void]`, but can be manually annotated.
+Zephyr infers the type of empty lists as `#[void]`, but can be manually annotated.

 ```ts
 #[1, 2, 3] /* : #[int] */